 - Take a 10 inch round baking pan and grease the bottom and sides with a thin layer of vegetable oil.
 Line the bottom of the pan with parchment paper.

 - Take a silver coin (usually a quarter) and wash it well.
-Dry the coin and then wrap it in securely in plastic wrap.
+Dry the coin and then wrap it in securely in food grade plastic wrap or aluminum foil.
 Set aside.

 - Pour the batter into the prepared cake pan.
 Smooth out the batter so it is spread evenly in the pan.
 Using a knife, make an indentation in the batter in order to make it easy for you to slip the coin in.
 Be sure that the coin does not poke out the top of the vasilopita batter.
 Smooth the top once again.